France Telecom slashes dividend as price war bites

-PARIS France Telecom FTE.PA cut its dividend for this year and next by over 40 percent on Thursday, as it tackles tougher than expected competition in its key home market from upstart rival Free Mobile and a weaker economic outlook.
+PARIS France Telecom FTE.PA has slashed its dividend for this year and next, it said on Thursday, as it tackles tougher than expected competition in its key home market from a new low-cost mobile rival and a weaker economic outlook.

-Predicting a 1 billion-euro ($1.3 billion) slump in operating cash flow next year, the owner of the Orange mobile brand said it would pay a dividend of at least 0.8 euros per share in 2012 and 2013, down from the 1.4 euros paid in 2011.
+Predicting a 1 billion-euro ($1.3 billion) slump in operating cash flow next year, the owner of the Orange mobile brand said it would pay a dividend of at least 0.80 euros a share in 2012 and 2013, down from the 1.21-1.35 euros originally promised for 2012 in February, and the 1.4 euros paid last year.

-In February the company had said it would cut the dividend this year to 1.21-1.35 euros.

-Renaud Murail, portfolio manager at Barclays Bourse, said the dividend cut had been expected by investors, given the harsh competitive environment.

 The cut comes as Europe's telecom operators struggle to find growth amidst intense regulatory pressures, falling prices, and changes in how consumers use their phones.
 Telefonica scrapped its dividend this year and halved it for 2013, while KPN and Telekom Austria also reduced theirs.